5 Easy Ways to Keep Weight Off After Using Ozempic

 “The drug changed my life and completely altered my approach to food.
 I was a different person while on semaglutide.
 I felt full after eating less and I could decide not to eat if faced with food as I didn’t feel hungry, so didn’t want to, something I had never experienced before in my life!

 “What was great was that I didn’t have to think about restricting what I ate or being careful.
 It was completely different from dieting, which can make you miserable as you feel like you constantly have to watch what you eat or count calories.

 “Now that I am no longer taking the drug, unfortunately my weight is returning to what it used to be.
 It felt effortless losing weight while on the trial, but now it has gone back to feeling like a constant battle with food.
 I hope that, if the drug can be approved for people like me, my GP will be able to prescribe the drug for me in the future.”‘Gamechanger’ drug for treating obesity cuts body weight by 20%

 So, are we trying to discourage you from using the drug?

 No. We are sure when it becomes available in the UK; we will prescribe this privately and on the NHS using guidelines similar to what we have now for treating obesity.

 For example, if your BMI is over 30, or you have a BMI over 27, with other health conditions like heart disease or Diabetes, most likely you will be able to get Ozempic on the NHS.

 But we suggest and recommend using the time on Ozempic to change your behaviour a little bit, allowing you to maintain the weight after you stop it.

-Exercise is an important part of keeping weight off, so it’s important to make it a regular part of your routine.
+Exercise is an important part of keeping weight off, so making it a regular part of your routine is important.